Abstract

 Requirements

-- Background in deep learning and familiarity with transformer-based LLMs.
+- Basic understanding of deep learning and transformer-based LLMs.

-- Interest in low-level numeric formats and hardware-aware machine learning research.
+- Interest in low-level numeric formats and hardware-aware machine learning.

 How to apply